lewi0231/my-hiking-blog/README.md

 You can build the project locally by doing the following:

 1. Once cloned run `npm install` or whatever your preferred package manager is.
-2. Complete the `.env.local` environment file by adding your info for:
+2. Duplicate the `.env.example` file and rename to `.env.local` environment file by adding your info for:

    - sanity
    - supabase